Arrow-air/template-rust-lib/docs/conops.md

 Maintainer | [@Arrow-air/services](https://github.com/orgs/Arrow-air/teams)
 Status | Draft

-FIXME: Some of the headings below may not apply to your microservice.
+FIXME: Some of the headings below may not apply to your library.
 Remove if so.

 ## Overview

-FIXME - What does this microservice do, in brief?
+FIXME - What does this library do, in brief?

 ## Related Documents